aaditg/Tensor-Flow-CNN-Gen/README.md

 Image Categorizer and CNN Generator
-This project provides a pipeline for categorizing images, organizing them into labeled folders, and generating a Convolutional Neural Network (CNN) model based on the organized dataset.
+This project provides a way to categorize images, organize them into labeled folders, and generate a Convolutional Neural Network (CNN) model based on the organized dataset.

 Features
 Interactive Image Categorization: The script allows the user to classify images manually by viewing them and assigning categories.
-Automatic Dataset Organization: Once images are categorized, they are automatically sorted into folders by category.
+Automatic Dataset Organization: Once images are categorized or presented in a CSV file, they are automatically sorted into folders by category.
 CNN Model Generation: After organizing the dataset, the script generates a CNN model using the categorized images.

 Requirements:

 Python 3.8 or higher
-Required packages: pandas, PIL (Pillow), matplotlib, tensorflow, shutil
+Required packages: pandas, PIL, matplotlib, tensorflow, shutil

 Install the required dependencies by running in the terminal: